 ARC Project Guidelines

-On November 22, 2010, the Appalachian Regional Commission approved Moving Appalachia Forward: Appalachian Regional Commission Strategic Plan 2011–2016.
+On November 16, 2015, the Appalachian Regional Commission approved Investing in Appalachia, The Appalachian Regional Commission's Five-Year Strategic Plan for Capitalizing on Appalachia's Opportunities.
 Following adoption of the Plan, a revision of the ARC governing Code was undertaken to develop programs and policies to carry out the goals and objectives set forth in the Plan.
-Pursuant to Section 6.6 of the Code, the following project guidelines are established.
+Pursuant to Section 6.5 of the Code, the following project guidelines are established.
 The guidelines set forth the criteria for approval of ARC projects reflecting the requirements of the Appalachian Regional Development Act of 1965 (ARDA), as amended, the ARC Code, and the provisions of the ARC Strategic Plan.

 Appalachian Regional Development Act

 The ARC Code provides a single general project approval criterion to reflect the importance of its strategic goals.
 That criterion is found in Section 7.3 of the Code, which requires that each project for which ARC approval is requested be supported by a demonstration that it will contribute to the achievement of one or more of the Commission's strategic goals.
 (A limited exception to this criterion is recognized for individual projects that take advantage of special development opportunities or respond to emergency economic distress.)